jimmykane/The-Three-Little-Pigs-Siri-Proxy/README.md

 Version 0.9a
 -----------

+-Added recommended values in gentables functions.
+Please regenerate your Tables.
+Keep in mind that this will destroy all data in db!

 -Added premature admin login and settings change via web.
 See webInterface/inc/config.inc.php

 -Removed Capturing of assistantid's and speechid's due to the fact that they are no longer needed!